johnny1a679/EasyEG/README.md

 The Case for the BCI module consists of two parts (top and bottom).
 Place the plastic feet of the module in the recesses of the case.
-The closed Case can be crewed together with four screws from the sides (self cutting flathead screws).
+The closed Case can be crewed together with four screws from the sides (self-cutting flathead screws).

 ![BCI Case](docs/manual/bci_case.png)